Segment Security

 Overview of MSS-Group

-Hosts and networks can be grouped into segments based on their prefixes; the MSS-Group feature (also called Segment Security) allows policies to be applied to segments rather than to interfaces or subnets.
-Policies define inter-segment and intra-segment rules; for example, segment A is allowed to communicate with segment B, or hosts in segment B are not allowed to communicate with each other.
+The system supports grouping hosts and networks into segments based on their prefixes.
+The MSS-Group feature (also referred to as Segment Security) allows policies to be applied to segments rather than interfaces or subnets.

 Configuring MSS-Group